-We were commissioned to plan and build a school for gardeners in Kiipula, Finland.
-The building is shaped like a big Gerbera flower because they grow Gerberas in the greenhouses belonging to the school.
-The Gerbera flower looks like a prototype for a flower with a round centre and oval shaped petals.
-The building’s details and structures are inspired by a fairy tale written by us.
+Rosegarden was commissioned to design and build a school for gardeners in Kiipula.
+The building is shaped like a big gerbera because gerberas are grown in the school’s greenhouses.
+The gerbera looks like a prototype for a flower with a circular centre and oval petals.
+The building’s details and structures are inspired by a fairy tale that we wrote.

 The fairy tale is about an alchemist, Ericus Kipulensis, who builds a genetics laboratory in Kiipula in the 14th century.
-Inside the building’s winter garden, the centre of the “flower”, you can find “remnants” of the laboratory.
-The school’s computer class is situated in one of the “ruins”.
-The alchemist succeeds in creating a big genetically manipulated birch tree, of which three big “leaves” have been found and put in the winter garden.
-They are placed on different levels in the 8m. high winter garden in the middle of the “flower”.
-There are chairs and tables on them where the pupils can study or relax.
+Inside the building’s winter garden, in the centre of the ‘flower’, you can find ‘remnants’ of the laboratory.
+The school’s computer class is situated in one of the ‘ruins’.
+The alchemist succeeds in creating a big genetically manipulated birch tree, three big ‘leaves’ of which have been found and placed in the winter garden.
+They are on different levels in the eight-metre-high winter garden in the middle of the ‘flower’.
+There are chairs and tables on them, where the pupils can study or relax.

 A school for gardeners, Kiipula, 1998.